LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 end
 {% endhighlight %}

 This is a contrived example, but shows a real error I had.
-The correct code should be `export x, y` where the ',' tells the compiler that there is more to export.
+The correct code should be `export x, y` where the `,` tells the compiler that there is more to export.
 But I forgot this comma (it was a long list of exports) and therefore everything after it was ignored and I got "undefined" errors.

 #### Fast loops

 Unlike Python where vectorisation is recommended as much as possible, you don't have to vectorise in Julia.
-Julia code loops overs arrays just as fast as vectorisation.
+Julia loops overs arrays just as fast as vectorisation.
 In fact, because you use potentially less allocations with for loops and in-place operations, these can be faster.
 See #6 at [ww.stochasticlifestyle.com/7-julia-gotchas-handle/][julia_tips].